Battle of Connecticut Farms: Battle

-British withdrawal
+Aftermath

 That evening, Knyphausen and his commanders evaluated the situation.
 He had failed to reach Hobart Gap and was surprised by the numbers of New Jersey militia who had assembled to oppose him, some of them from as far away as Hopewell, New Jersey.
 If he resumed his advance, "he was certain to bring on a general engagement with Washington's entrenched army.
 With the Americans in firm possession of the high ground and the militia swarming on the Royal army’s flanks", the prospects did not look good.
 Accordingly, Knyphausen decided to withdraw.
 The next day, June 8, saw some minor skirmishing as the British column retraced its steps back to Elizabethtown Point.
 One British soldier was captured at 6 a.m., while an officer and 16 men of the 22nd Regiment were taken prisoner as they guarded the Elizabethtown road.
 Several Americans were killed by British artillery fire.
 A fortnight later, Knyphausen made a second attempt to capture the Hobart Gap and threaten Washington's main army at the Battle of Springfield.

-Casualties

 The official casualty return for the Continental troops in this action gave 12 killed, 50 wounded, 13 missing; of whom 6 killed, 38 hurt and 11 missing were from Maxwell's New Jersey Brigade.
 This return did not include militia losses.
 Thomas Fleming says that the Pennsylvania Packet of July 8, 1780 reported that the militia casualties for the whole period of June 7–23 were 10 killed, 40 wounded and 10 prisoners.
 Including the losses on June 23, which were 13 killed, 49 wounded and 9 missing, the combined American casualties against Knyphausen's expedition, June 7–23, were 35 killed, 139 wounded, 10 captured and 22 missing.
 The British loss for the entire expedition that began with the Battle of Connecticut Farms on June 7 and ended with the engagement of June 23 at the Battle of Springfield was 25 killed, 234 wounded and 48 missing.